nikitavoloboev/data/health/nutrition/foods.md

 I exclude all foods that are not healthy and experiment with many [vegan recipes](https://github.com/nikitavoloboev/vegan-recipes/#readme) from the many foods that are healthy.
 I follow a whole food, plant based diet.

+Most of my diet consists of eating almonds, walnuts, blueberries, bananas and avocados.

 ## Vegetables

 - Broccoli